Renigunta (film): Soundtrack

+Critical reception

-Rediff wrote "It's clear that Panneerselvam has been heavily influenced by new-age gangster flicks and rural movies [..]
+Pavithra Srinivasan of Rediff.com wrote, "It's clear that Panneerselvam has been heavily influenced by new-age gangster flicks and rural movies [..]
 If only he'd actually made way for a cast iron plot, this one would have fared better."
-Sify wrote "On the whole the film drags big time post interval and is too long at 2 hours, 35 minutes.
+Sify wrote, "On the whole the film drags big time post interval and is too long at 2 hours, 35 minutes.
 The songs act as speed breakers and some scenes are repeated, especially the gory killings.
 The film is dark and disturbing."
-Behindwoods wrote "Renigunta is not a movie made with commercial intentions in mind.
-Though violence and brutality are constants throughout the movie, it is neither superficial nor forced."

-Remakes

-In 2016 Renigunta was remade & released in Kannada as Mandya to Mumbai with only Actor Theepetti Ganesan reprising his role.
+Malathi Rangarajan of The Hindu wrote, "Renigunta has everything to make it tick.
+If only they had kept violence under control …".
+Reviewing the Telugu version, Nandhu Sundaram wrote for The Times of India, "Technical departments, as always in Tamil cinema do better than their so-called creative counterparts.
+But the weak storyline and shoddy acting make the movie insipid, ennui-inducing affair".

+A critic from Dinamalar wrote that overall apart from a few cinematic flaws, Renigunta is at the forefront of everything including good acting, casting, music, cinematography, editing, story, screenplay and direction.
+A critic from Ananda Vikatan wrote that debut director Paneerselvam has beautifully depicited the aimless lives and the brazen courage of young criminals.
+The critic added that the director's talent is evident in creating each character with uniqueness.
+A critic from Kumudam called the film "O.K".